snacsilva/bike-like-you/README.md

 Arquiteruras usadas: MVC, como convenção do RoR, e Rest API, para comunicação cliente-servidor com o app.
 Banco de dados: Postgres.
 Frameworks: Ruby on Rails 6.

+==

+Architecture: MVC, as a convention in RoR, and Rest API, for client-server communication with the app.
+Database: Postgresql.
+Frameworks: Ruby on Rails 6

 Links API: